dfkaye/dfkaye-blog/content/posts/troubleshooting-netlify-asset-optimization-and-es6-module-imports.md

 ## Solution: Turn off Netlify optimizations for CSS and JS

+We want to ensure that modules and their dependencies with relative paths reside on the same domain.

-Netlify by default will bundle CSS and JavaScript assets and serve them from the `cloudfront` domain.
-Since that's getting in our way, we can turn that off in the netlify.toml file with these directives and import files from our custom domain:
+Netlify by default will bundle CSS and JavaScript assets and serve them from the `cloudfront` domain, but does not resolve all the module dependencies, leaving them unbundled.

+We can turn the bundling step off in the `netlify.toml` file with these directives and thereby import files from our custom domain:

 ```toml
 [build.processing.css]